protodomemusic/mmml/README.md

 `$ gcc mmml-compiler.c -o mmml-compiler`

-This will create an output file named '1-bit-generator' (or whatever is entered after the -o flag), then run the output program from the terminal like so:
+This will create an output file named 'mmml-compiler' (or whatever is entered after the -o flag), then run the output program from the terminal like so:

 `$ ./mmml-compiler`